jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I calculated the summary statistics of the traffic signs data set as follows:
+The summary statistics computed on the traffic signs data set are as follows:

 * The size of training set is `34799`
 * The size of the validation set is `4410`